Skip to main content

 What about Canadian tax reporting?

-WEX supports a Canadian carbon tax report, which is based on the fuel you purchase and use.
-This is an additional carbon tax to offset Canadian miles driven and the impact on the environment by those miles driven.
+WEX supports a Canadian carbon tax report, which is based on fuel purchased and used.
+This is an additional carbon tax to offset Canadian miles driven and the environmental impact of those miles.

-There are a lot of fuel tax nuances to be accounted for, and at a moment’s notice a lot of these requirements can change.
-Having a service that provides you with all that necessary legwork can save you time, and alleviate unnecessary money anxieties.
-Think of it as similar to relying on a tax professional to do your other business or personal taxes for you.
+There are a lot of fuel tax nuances, and at a moment’s notice a lot of these requirements can change.
+With a service that provides you with all that necessary legwork you’ll save time, and alleviate unnecessary money anxieties.
+Think of it as similar to relying on a tax professional for business or personal taxes.

-How sharing fuel card data will benefit the trucking industry as a whole
+How sharing fuel card data benefits the trucking industry as a whole

-While WEX provides its customers with a tax reporting service that aggregates all the necessary data and removes any fuel tax reporting headache from your plate, WEX is also willing to share its data with other providers.
-If a GPS company like Geotab had a fuel tax service, they have half of the equation with the mileage data their tool collects and what they need is the fueling data to complete the picture.
-WEX will share its fuel data with Geotab, so they have all the information they need to provide that fuel reporting service to customers.
-WEX does this by providing its customers with tools that make it easy for them to share data with third parties.
+Additionally, WEX is willing to share its data with other providers.
+Take a GPS company like Geotab.
+In the case of fuel taxes, their data makes up half of the equation.
+What’s needed is the fueling data to complete the picture.
+WEX shares its fuel data with Geotab, equpping them with all the information they need for providing a fuel reporting service to customers.
+WEX provides its customers with tools to easily share data with third parties allowing simpler reporting processes.

-With the mix of many different kinds of tax reporting required of fleet managers, it can be useful to find a fleet card partner who will help relieve some or all of that burden.
-WEX can provide that information to you as a package, or you can pull purely fuel purchasing data from WEX’s reporting to create your own full package of fuel tax reporting necessary to run your business.
+To address the many different kinds of tax reporting required, find a fleet card partner to relieve some or all of that burden.
+WEX provides that information to you as a package.
+Pulling purely fuel purchasing data from WEX’s reporting is another option.
+Create your own full package of fuel tax reporting necessary to run your business with WEX.

 WEX is a leading, global fintech solutions provider, simplifying payments and back-end business processes in the fleet management, benefits management, and corporate payments areas.
 To learn more, please visit the company’s About WEX page.